William Underhill

+Biography

 Early life

 Underhill was born on April 13, 1933, the son of Alfred Underhill and Katharine Gibbs Underhill.
 He studied at California College of Arts & Crafts, and the University of California, Berkeley.
 Underhill first majored in architecture, where he studied with Charles Eames and Buckminster Fuller.
 One of the first Fuller-inspired geodesic domes on the West Coast was designed and built in the 1956 at Lake Merritt Wildlife Refuge in Oakland, CA by a team of architecture students that included Underhill.
 Before he could finish his undergraduate studies, Underhill was drafted into the US Army in 1957, and served in Germany.
 After being discharged from the Army in 1959, he returned to the University of California, Berkeley to complete his studies.
 Underhill changed his major to art, studying with Peter Voulkos and Richard O'Hanlon.
 While at Berkeley, he also developed "a close, inspiring friendship" with ceramic artist Stephen De Staebler.
 Underhill received his B.A. in art in 1960 and his art M.A. in 1961, both from the University of California, Berkeley.
 In 1965, Underhill moved with his family to Brooklyn, New York, where he taught at the Pratt Institute.